hajarzaid/hajarzaid.github.io/README.md

 I am in the process of continously learning.
 This page will be updated througout the year as I make progress in my studies.

-Right now I am studying [convex optimization](https://web.stanford.edu/~boyd/cvxbook/), [Randomized Numerical Linear Algebra/Matrix Computations](https://arxiv.org/pdf/1608.04481), and Introduction to Neural Networks @ the Graduate Center.
+Right now I am studying [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/), [Randomized Numerical Linear Algebra/Matrix Computations](https://arxiv.org/pdf/1608.04481), and Introduction to Neural Networks @ the Graduate Center.
 Lastly, I am an adjunct lecturer at Baruch College in the Mathematics department.

 I hope to eventually pursue a PhD in Applied Math.